kumarjaishankar/smart-task-tracker-backend/README.md

 # Smart Task Tracker – Backend

-A FastAPI-based backend for the Smart Task Tracker app, providing a RESTful API for task management.
+A FastAPI-based backend for the Smart Task Tracker app, providing a RESTful API for task management with AI-powered features.

 ---